SeleniteDevelopment/ForkBounce/README.md

 # ForkBounce Archive
 Fork of FakeBounce Killer repository. \
-It's represents collection of public (or not) custom builds I found on Internet or archived by own.
+It's represents collection of public (or not) custom builds I found on Internet or archived by own. \
+Support, news & updates discord server [here](https://dsc.gg/selenite)

 ### License warning
  Please notice that the original LiquidBounce project is publicized and licensed under GPLv3, \